spheredev/neosphere/README.md

 ========

-The latest stable miniSphere release at the time of this writing is **miniSphere 4.8.7**, released on Saturday, September 16, 2017.  miniSphere binaries are provided through GitHub, and the latest version is always available for download here:
+The latest stable miniSphere release at the time of this writing is **miniSphere 4.8.8**, released on Thursday, September 21, 2017.  miniSphere binaries are provided through GitHub, and the latest version is always available for download here: